siteline/swiftui-introspect/README.md

 [![CircleCI](https://circleci.com/gh/siteline/SwiftUI-Introspect.svg?style=svg&circle-token=6f995f204d4d417d31f79e7257f6e1ecf430ae07)](https://circleci.com/gh/siteline/SwiftUI-Introspect)

-Introspect allows you to get the underlying UIKit element of a SwiftUI view.
+Introspect allows you to get the underlying UIKit or AppKit element of a SwiftUI view.

 For instance, with Introspect you can access `UITableView` to modify separators, or `UINavigationController` to customize the tab bar.